Skip to main content

 As a third case, one could mention Scott Alexander again—at the same time as WBW he was writing, and finishing (on 2017-05-17), his online fantasy novel Unsong, which I enjoyed.
 He has since been editing and polishing it up for publication, according to occasional mentions on SSC and later on ACX up to the present.
 After 7 years of ‘editing’ and negotiations for publication, during which “various things went wrong and I procrastinated”, a fan volunteered to help get it self-published on Amazon.
 It’s nice that a book now exists, technically, but it feels like the mountain gave birth to a mouse, and one wonders if Scott Alexander would’ve been even more prolific 201772024 had he not had Unsong hanging from his neck…?

-(And a fourth case would be Wildbow’s Worm, supposedly undergoing intense editing—admittedly, quite necessary in Worm’s case—since 201311ya for ebook & print publication.
-Last I knew, it was still being edited; meanwhile Wildbow has written at least 3 other web serials, of vast length, with no sign of Worm publication imminent.)
+Wildbow’s Worm, supposedly undergoing intense editing—admittedly, quite necessary in Worm’s case—since 201311ya for ebook & print publication.
+Last I knew, it was still being edited, with no sign of Worm publication imminent; although meanwhile Wildbow has written at least 3 other web serials, of vast length & at similar update speed, so it is unclear if the ‘editing’ has done him any harm.

 Keeping The Book Inside Them